mozilla-l10n/localizer-documentation/tools/pontoon/teams_projects.md

 ![Project page for Mozilla.org](/assets/images/pontoon/teams_projects/project_page.png)

+The page header contains useful information about the current project:
+* **Priority**: it goes from 5 stars (highest priority) to 1 star (lowest priority).
+* **Deadline**: set only for some projects, it indicates when the translation is due.
+* **Repository**: link to the repository storing translations for this project.
+* **Resources**: links to useful external resources.
+Custom links can be defined for each project.
+* **Contact person**: localization driver in charge of this project.

-The page header contains information about the current project (same as the [Localization page](#localization-page)), plus an indication of the overall status of completion and statistics across all enabled languages.
+It also includes an indication of the overall status of completion and statistics across all enabled languages.

 ![Header of project page for Mozilla.org](/assets/images/pontoon/teams_projects/project_page_header.png)